 Carmen Paige joined Friedman, Dazzio, & Zulanas.
 P.C. as an Associate Attorney after being admitted to the Alabama State Bar in 2024.
 She will maintain a general litigation practice consisting primarily of civil litigation, construction law, and insurance defense.
 Carmen earned her Bachelor of Science in Biology from The University of Alabama in 2021.
 While at Alabama, she became a member of Alpha Kappa Alpha Sorority, Inc. and worked as an intern with Project Health Peer Education.

-Carmen earned her Juris Doctorate from The University of Alabama School of Law.
+Carmen earned her Juris Doctor from The University of Alabama School of Law.
 While in law school, Carmen worked as a student attorney in the school’s Civil Law Clinic.
 Additionally, she was a member of the Alabama Law Moot Court Board, Co-Chair of the Alabama Law 2L Moot Court Competition, and Vice President of the Tuscaloosa Civil Rights and Reconciliation Organization.
 As a third-year law student, Carmen was a member of Alabama’s Black Law Student Association trial advocacy team.
 As a member of the team, she competed in North Carolina and Texas, where they ultimately won second place in the nation.
 During her first- and second-year summers, Carmen participated in the Firm’s Summer Law Clerk Program.

 Professional Affiliations